Do Baby Wipes Have Chemicals?

 Why Are There Chemicals in Baby Wipes?

-We normally associate 'chemicals' with harmful, dangerous substances.
-However, it's important to explain that some chemicals are 100% skin-friendly and approved for use in baby care products, even for tiny newborn infants and babies with sensitive skin.
+We normally associate 'chemicals' with potentially harmful substances.
+However, it's important to explain that some chemicals are skin-friendly and approved for use in baby care products, even for infants and babies with sensitive skin.

 Phthalates

-Fragrances in cosmetic and skin care products are recognized as potential allergens for infants and adults with sensitive skin.
-While some fragrances are routinely excluded from the ingredients list, ethical manufacturers will always highlight these to help safeguard consumers with skin allergies or intolerances.
+Fragrances in cosmetic and skin care products are often recognized as potential allergens for infants and adults with sensitive skin.
+While the details of what some fragrances contain are routinely excluded from the ingredients list, other manufacturers may choose to disclose these.

-Some chemical mixtures used for fragrance can lead to dermatitis, allergic skin responses, and even respiratory problems, particularly those including diethyl phthalate.
+Some chemical mixtures used for fragrance can potentially lead to dermatitis, allergic skin responses, and even respiratory problems in certain people, particularly those including diethyl phthalate.
 Phthalates can be shown as assorted acronyms, including ‘DMP,’ ‘DEP,’ ‘BBP,’ ‘DNOP,’ and ‘DBP.’

 Parabens